knocklabs/docs/pages/send-and-manage-data/preferences.md

 In this example, the user wouldn't receive any notifications sent over email.
 The user would receive in-app notifications as long as they aren't unsubscribed from the notification being sent.

-In summary, channel preferences are a helpful way to give your users a way to opt-out of ALL notification sent across a given channel type, such as email or desktop push.
+In summary, channel preferences are a helpful way to give your users a way to opt-out of ALL notifications sent across a given channel type, such as email or desktop push.
 When a user is opted into a channel type, any relevant workflow preferences are checked before sending a notification to the end user.

 ### Workflow preferences